AdobeDocs/campaign-standard.en/help/sending/using/testing-messages-using-target.md

 >[!NOTE]
 >
-> This feature is only available with email messages only.
+> This feature is available with email messages only.

 The main steps are as follows: